 I don’t like surprises, and I’m sure you don’t either.
-In Discovery, I analyze your competition by examining websites that are similar to yours.
+In Discovery, I learn about your enterprise and analyze your competition to determine market opportunities on the web.
 You point out elements you think are cool.
 You tell me what you hate.
 I let you know what works and explain what’s involved, but you don’t need to be an expert to know what’s visually appealing, what’s usable, and what’s fun.

 Once we know about what the other guys are doing, I get to know what you want to do.
 I learn about your values, your tastes, and your personality.
 If you’re in the area, let’s meet face-to-face.